About Boston Center for Blind Children

 Joel Mittelman, CFA

-The Boston Center For Blind Children has a longstanding history dating back to 1901 of engaging in charitable activities and programs which in the past provided care and financial assistance to visually impaired children and their families.
+The Boston Center for Blind Children has a long-standing history dating back to 1901 of engaging in charitable activities and programs that provide care and financial assistance to visually impaired children and their families.

 Over the years, the mission of BCBC has evolved.
 The organization now focuses on allocating annual grants to 501(c)(3) non-profit organizations that help to support the blind and visually impaired population of Massachusetts.